matomo-org/github-action-tests/README.md

 ### Matomo Plugin GitHub Action Tests Package

-This is a group of the scripts for the Matomo Tests
+This is a group of the scripts for the Matomo Tests.
+Used to run Matomo Core or Plugin tests.

+The Package include webserver, mysql, PHP setting up.
+You can also change the inputs below to adapters different tests between environments.

 ### Inputs